Search

 Parking at DMK

-Very few foreign travelers drive private cars in Bangkok, which means parking at DMK is a rare consideration.
-If you do need to drive, however, you can park in one of two parking garages (one is three-story, the other is seven-story), where parking costs a maximum of 250 THB per day.
-The garages are connected to Terminal 2 via pedestrian bridge, which means international passengers will need to continue on foot to Terminal 1.
+Very few foreign travelers drive private cars in Bangkok, which means parking at DMK is rarely a concern.
+If you do need to park, there are three facilities: Terminal 1 basement parking, a 7-storey car park and a three-storey domestic car park (old building).
+The 7-storey car park is located at Terminal 2.
+Parking costs a maximum of 250 THB per day.
+The garages are connected to Terminal 2 via pedestrian bridge, which means international passengers will need to walk from the garage through Terminal 2 to get to Terminal 1.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.